caitlinch/caitlinch.github.io/_pages/cv.md

       * Developed and implemented new features to facilitate checking the formatting of user datasets (and test for common errors present within user datasets).

-* __Bioinformatician__ (Genome assembly and analysis): 27/05/2024 - present
-  * _National Collections and Marine Infrastructure, CSIRO_
-  * Duties included:
-      * Developed Snakemake pipeline from existing BASH and SLURM scripts
-      * Structured Snakemake pipeline to meet diverse end user analyses
-      * Documented methods and approach for end users
-      * Adjusted existing R and Bash scripts for use on high performance computing servers

 * __Research Assistant__ (Climate modelling): 11/2017 - 11/2017
   * _Australian National Wildlife Collection, CSIRO_